Operators

 -

 Subtraction.
-The result will be undef if either operand is undefined.
+The result is

 if 4 - 1 == 3 log_info("four minus one is three");